Haopeng-Huang/PUI2018_hh2264/HW8_hh2264/README.md

 # PUI2018 Homework 8

 ### Assignment 1
 Visualization of NYC Residential Population Density Map on log-scale using data for residential location and demographic decomposition of urban population acording to LEHD and data for work location and demographic decomposition of urban population acording to LEHD.
+The other data files in this repo folder are just in case that the reviewer cannot access data from PUIdata and view the plot.

 ![Alt text](Assignment1_Plot.png)